Team5045/Summer-Training-2019/BeginningSteps.md

 most links dont work but some are pretty good [here](https://first.wpi.edu/FRC/frc-mechanical.html)

 ## Updating pyfrc on your computer
-open terminal and run this command: pip3 install pyfrc
+open terminal and run this command: pip3 install pyfrc, referecne pyfrc docs for 2020 version MAKE SURE YOU HAVE 64 BIT PYTHON OR SOME LIBRARIES WILL NOT WORK

 ## Starting to Program
 make sure you have updated the roborio and the talon srx firmware